Closing nuclear plants early hinders climate fight

 Technology and development: the challenge of maintaining a stable base ⚡

 Nuclear generation offers a capacity factor above 85%, far exceeding the 20-30% of solar or wind power.
-By shutting down operating reactors, firm capacity is lost, and reliance on gas or coal plants to cover demand peaks when the sun isn't shining or the wind isn't blowing increases.
-Storage systems like large-scale batteries are not yet mature enough to replace that continuous power.
+By shutting down operating reactors, firm capacity is lost, and dependence on gas or coal plants to cover peak demand when the sun is not shining or the wind is not blowing increases.
+Large-scale storage systems like batteries are not yet mature enough to replace that continuous power.
 The energy transition becomes more costly and slower without that nuclear base.

 Shutting down nuclear: the brilliant idea to save the planet 😅

-Turns out, to meet climate goals, the smartest move was to shut down precisely the plants that didn't emit CO2.
-Then, to compensate, we fire up coal and gas plants, which do emit.
+It turns out that to meet climate goals, the smartest thing was to shut down precisely the plants that did not emit CO2.
+Then, to compensate, we turn on coal and gas plants, which do emit.
 So, instead of reducing emissions, we increase them.
-A master plan: first we turn off the clean and constant option, then we complain that the climate isn't improving.
+A master plan: first we turn off the clean and constant option, then we complain that the climate is not improving.
 Good thing political logic never fails.